Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Micro-macro stochastic Galerkin methods

 \subsection{Equilibrium preserving stochastic Galerkin schemes}

-The will of facing the problem of the SG discretization through an alternative formulation, with respect the one discussed in the previous section, comes from a formal analysis of the consistency error.
-In fact, as well known, for the SG approximation if the function $f\in H^{s}(I_z)$ one has an error estimate of the type \cite{xiu2010BOOK} \be \|f-f_M\|_{L_p^2(I_z)}\leq C_s M^{-s} \ee where $C_s$ represents a constant that depends on the regularity of the distribution $f(\z,\v,t)$ with respect to the random variable $\z$.
+well known, for the {sG} approximation if the function $f\in H^{s}(I_z)$ one has an error estimate of the type^^>\cite{xiu2010BOOK} \be \|f-f_M\|_{L_p^2(I_z)}\leq C_s M^{-s} \ee where $C_s$ represents a constant that depends on the regularity of the distribution $f(\z,\v,t)$ with respect to the random variable $\z$.
 When, in addition, equation \eqref{eq:sG_system} is additionally discretized in the physical space then for the approximated distribution $f_{M,\Delta v}$, where $\Delta v$ represents the typical mesh size, one gets an estimate of the form \be \|f-f_{M,\Delta v}\|_{L_p^2(I_z\times V)}\leq C_s M^{-s}+ C_v(\Delta v^p) \ee where $p$ is the order of the discretization employed in the physical space and $C_v$ a suitable constant.
 However, for large times, the behavior of the distribution $f(\z,\v,t)$ tends towards an equilibrium state $f^\infty(\z,\v)$ for which one has that $\mathcal J(f^\infty,f^\infty)(\z,\v,t)=0$.
 Now, for the fully discretized scheme, it holds an analogous estimate of \eqref{consistency1}, i.e. \be \| \mathcal J_M (f^\infty_{M,\Delta v},f^\infty_{M,\Delta v})\|_{L_p^2(I_z\times V)}\leq C_{s} M^{-s}+ C_{v}(\Delta v^p), \ee and therefore the method does not possess the highly desirable property that the orthogonal projection of the equilibrium distribution in the polynomial space $\mathbb P_M$ annihilate the right hand side at the discrete level.
-In other words, $\mathcal J_M(f_M^\infty,f_M^\infty)(\z,\v,t)\ne \mathcal J(f^\infty,f^\infty)(\z,\v,t)=0$.
-Such property, in fact, will avoid the accumulation of errors for large times and permits to have an accurate description of steady state solutions.
-Several works addressed this problem at the deterministic level (see for example \cite{CC,PZ2018,Zan20,Gosse,Pareschi2017,Filbet,Kuramoto}), however, due to the intrusive nature of stochastic Galerkin methods these properties are lost during the projection process.
+In other words, {we get $\mathcal J_M(f_M^\infty,f_M^\infty)(\z,\v,t)\neq 0$ whereas at the continuous level we have $\mathcal J(f^\infty,f^\infty)(\z,\v,t)=0$.
+Preserving the latter structural property at a discrete level}, in fact, will avoid the accumulation of errors for large times and permits to have an accurate description of steady state solutions.
+Several works addressed this problem at the deterministic level (see for example^^>\cite{CC,PZ2018,Zan20,Gosse,Pareschi2017,Filbet,Kuramoto}), however, due to the intrusive nature of stochastic Galerkin methods these properties are lost during the projection process.